 M.S Cosm.
 Dental C-Section Fractures Rheumatism

-Scars/Wrinkles can leave Traumas have a profound affect on the body.
-As they form and cumulate in numbers, they may be one of the single greatest factors in the formation of long-term stress and autonomic nervous system imbalance.
+Scars/Wrinkles can leave traumas and have a profound effect on the body.
+As they form and accumulate in numbers, they may be one of the single greatest factors in the formation of long-term stress and autonomic nervous system imbalance.

 Scars & Traumas have been proven to: